rninov/LRduino/README.md

 - [LoopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)
 - [MIDI2LR](https://rsjaffe.github.io/MIDI2LR/)

-In future iterations of this project, the intention is to output MIDI directly over USB, negating the need for the Hairless-MIDIserial and LoopMIDI software.
+In future iterations of this project, the intention is to output MIDI directly over USB (e.g. Teensy), negating the need for the Hairless-MIDIserial and LoopMIDI software.

 ## Setup
-Clone this library and upload LRduino.ino to your Arduino UNO.
+Clone this library and upload the LRduino.ino example to your Arduino UNO.
 The Baud Rate is 115200.

 The following wiring diagram will offer two interfaces to Lightroom:
 - A button, which selects the adjustment to be made (e.g. exposure, shadow, etc.).
 The selected adjustment is shown on the LCD.